As an Amazon Associate, we may receive a small commission from qualifying purchases but at no extra cost to you. Learn more.

 Vetro Complete Paw Balm is made from 100% natural ingredients that are harmless to your dog.
 The balm repairs cracked paws and dry skin.

 With this product, you are guaranteed a high-quality balm because it’s made in the USA using locally available quality ingredients.
-And it also comes with a 100% money-back guarantee.
+It also comes with a 100% money-back guarantee.

 - All-natural, hypoallergenic and non-toxic ingredients